usarscotus/legal-directory/frcp/rule_87.md

 &nbsp;&nbsp;&nbsp;&nbsp;(E) Notice to a person from whom the property was seized who is not incarcerated when notice is sent may be sent to the last address that person gave to the agency that seized the property.

-(iv) When Notice Is Sent .
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) When Notice Is Sent .
 Notice by the following means is sent on the date when it is placed in the mail, delivered to a commercial carrier, or sent by electronic mail.

 (v) Actual Notice .
 A potential claimant who had actual notice of a forfeiture action may not oppose or seek relief from forfeiture because of the government's failure to send the required notice.